Against back pain, moving more is not enough

 Another study, this time involving psychotherapy.
 The trial conducted by Swedish researcher Steven Linton's team, published in 2015, evaluates the effectiveness of an intervention conducted with workers and their employers to prevent disability due to back pain.
 The intervention was compared with the usual management of low-back pain.

 140 people aged between 27 and 65 took part in the study, which was carried out in a Swedish nursing home.
 They suffered from low-back pain, with a high risk of developing a chronic musculoskeletal disorder.
-The researchers counted the number of days lost from work due to musculoskeletal disorders, the use of medical care, the perceived state of health and the intensity of pain.
+For each person, the researchers counted days lost from work due to musculoskeletal disorders, use of medical care, perceived health status and pain intensity.
 Measurements were taken before and after the intervention, and six months afterwards.

 Participants in the test group also received a brief psychological intervention based on the principles of cognitive-behavioural therapy (CBT).
 They participated in three face-to-face sessions with a clinical psychologist.
 Each session lasted between 60 and 90 minutes.
 The main aim of the intervention was to increase the workers' ability to deal with the difficulties associated with their experience of pain on a daily basis, particularly in the workplace.